GMO’S COMMITMENT TO ITS CUSTOMERS*

 - the right to object to automated decision making, including profiling.

-These Data Subject Rights will be exercisable by EU-domiciled data subjects (subject to limitations as provided for in relevant data protection law).
+These Data Subject Rights will generally be exercisable by EEA-domiciled data subjects (subject to limitations as provided for in relevant data protection law).
 In certain circumstances, it may not be feasible for GMO to discharge these rights (e.g., because of the nature of the relationship between GMO and the customer).
 Data subjects may make a request to GMO to exercise any of the Data Subject Rights by contacting email@example.com.
 Requests shall be dealt with in accordance with relevant data protection laws.

 CCPA Customer Rights (not applicable to non-California residents)